-The Palm Beach County Continuum of Care is the countywide strategy (inclusive of Delray Beach) for meeting the needs of individuals and families who are hoThe Palm Beach County Continuum of Care is the countywide strategy (inclusive of Delray Beach) for meeting the needs of individuals and families who are homeless or at risk of becoming homeless.
+The Palm Beach County Continuum of Care is the countywide strategy (inclusive of Delray Beach) for meeting the needs of individuals and families who are homeless or at risk of becoming homeless.
 The Continuum of Care known as the Homeless and Housing Alliance of Palm Beach County (HHA) is responsible for developing the homeless delivery system strategy based on information provided by the Continuum of Care members.
 The HHA Executive Committee serves as the decision-making body responsible for planning evaluation and coordination of HEARTH CoC resources and other relevant homeless funding.
 The Executive Committee is responsible for managing community planning, coordination and evaluation to ensure that the system of homeless services and housing rapidly ends people's homelessness permanently.
 The Committee consists of community-based representatives from government, business, formerly homeless individuals, law enforcement, banking, housing, service providers, faith groups, education, veterans and health care.
 The HHA collaborates with community task forces to make sure crucial data is included in the Continuum planning process.
-Delray Beach Housing Authority, Delray Beach Community Land Trust, Delray Beach Community Redevelopment Agency, CROS Ministries, Palm Beach Continuum of Care, Habitat for Humanity and Faith, Hope, Love Charities, Inc. were contacted and participated in a survey completed by residents in helping to identify proposed needs within the City.
-The results of the survey reflected the most necessary needs as demolition and clearance of blighted structures, owner-occupied rehabilitation assistance and an increase in youth and teen services.meless or at risk of becoming homeless.
 The Homeless Coalition of Palm Beach County is responsible for developing the Continuum of Care strategy based on information provided by the Continuum of Care Planning Committee.
 The Homeless Coalition of Palm Beach County's Board of Directors is a community-based Board with representatives from government, business, formerly homeless individuals, law enforcement, banking, housing, service providers, faith groups, education, veterans and health care.
 The Homeless Coalition oversees and coordinates the Continuum of Care Planning Committee and all its sub-committees.
 The Coalition collaborates with community task forces to make sure crucial data is included in the Continuum planning process.
-Delray Beach Housing Authority, Delray Beach Community Land Trust, Delray Beach Community Redevelopment Agency, CROS Ministries, Palm Beach Continuum of Care, Habitat for

-Humanity and Faith, Hope, Love Charities, Inc. were contacted and participated in a survey completed by residents in helping to identify proposed needs within the City.
+The Delray Beach Housing Authority, Delray Beach Community Land Trust, Delray Beach Community Redevelopment Agency, CROS Ministries, Palm Beach Continuum of Care, Habitat for Humanity and Boys and Girls Club of Palm Beach County were contacted and participated in a survey completed by non-profits/residents in helping to identify proposed needs within the City.
 The results of the survey reflected the most necessary needs as demolition and clearance of blighted structures, owner-occupied rehabilitation assitance and an increase in youth and teen services.